JadenJLee/TicTacGeoffKotlinRemake/README.md

 Overall Kotlin was the coolest language I learned so far.
 I liked python a little bit better than Java but Kotlin was the perfect middle ground of the two.

+This project is a simple TicTacToe game with Geoff's face and CS125 logo as the X's and O's.
+The main file is in Java but most of the other essential files are converted into Kotlin.